kimlesieur/Arcade-galaxy-shooter-game/REFACTORING.md

 - All game mechanics work exactly the same
 - The refactoring is purely structural - no behavioral changes
 - All existing imports and dependencies remain the same
+- Game state and special missile functionality are now managed directly through the GameLogicStore

 ## Future Improvements

-1. **State Management** - Consider using a state management library like Zustand or Redux for complex state
-2. **Performance** - Add memoization to expensive calculations
+1. **Performance** - Add memoization to expensive calculations
-3. **Testing** - Add unit tests for individual hooks and components
+2. **Testing** - Add unit tests for individual hooks and components
-4. **Type Safety** - Add more comprehensive TypeScript interfaces
+3. **Type Safety** - Add more comprehensive TypeScript interfaces
-5. **Error Handling** - Add error boundaries and better error handling
+4. **Error Handling** - Add error boundaries and better error handling